jseparovic/MQL4CSharp/README.md

 # MQL4CSharp
 ##CSharp Library for Metatrader 4

-This library is a work in progress, however it demonstrates a framework for calling MQL4 commands from within a C# class.
+This library is currently a work in progress.
+It demonstrates a framework for calling MQL4 commands from within a C# class.

 When a command from a C# Strategy is called, it sets a flag which the MQL expert is polling every millisecond within it's onTimer() function.
 As the C# Strategy code is called in it's own thread, it will not block the MQL code, and the MQL function can execute while the C# function waits for the result.
-When the MQL expert detects a command waiting, it parses it, executes it and sets the result and error code.
-The C# polls for the result every millisecond, so as soon as the result is set by MQL, the C# function will then return with the result.
+When the MQL expert detects a command waiting, parses it, executes it and sets the result and error code.
+The C# base strategy polls for the result every millisecond, so as soon as the result is set by MQL, the C# function will then return with the result.

 In initial tests, 1 millisecond polling does not show any performance impacts to the system.
 1000 bool tests every second for a 4GHz CPU isn't much theoretically.
 So performance here should be pretty much the same as running the code directly in MQL.
+This will be configurable.

 The basic workflow => https://i.imgur.com/8yvFxz1.png

-I mainly started this project as a way to get decent backtesting performance using a mainstream language.
+I mainly started this project as a way to get decent backtesting performance in MT4 whilst using a mainstream language.
 I picked C# due to simplicity.

 Mql4CSharp.Strategies.TestStrategy shows as example of creating a trendline in the call to onInit.
+This is just to prove the concept.

 Currently the following methods are supported:
   - ObjectCreate

-I will be adding the rest shortly using https://github.com/jseparovic/MQL4DocScraper
+I will be adding the rest of the MQL functions shortly.
+The code generation project is here => https://github.com/jseparovic/MQL4DocScraper

 To implement a strategy, you just extend the Strategy class and implement the abstract methods.

-I'll be adding trade functions to this shortly:
+I'll be adding trade functions to the strategy type shortly:
   - getStopLoss
   - getTakeProfit
   - getEntryPrice